digiscot/digiscot-website/pages/projects/toryglen-community-base.md

 ## Evaluation

-This is where the project lead will share information about what was achieved and what was learned.

 ### Outputs and outcomes

-Overall this project X, Y, Z.
+Overall this project promoted digital inclusion for local residents.
+The installation of the initial IT Suite led to the development of a new partnership with the Wheatly Group, GHA and Glasgow Kelvin College who supported us to further develop and upgrade the facilities and install a new Click and Connect Learning Centre.
+The IT Suite enabled us to widen participation in learning for people from disadvantaged communities.

-In terms of outputs we delivered A, B and C.
+In terms of outputs since January 2015 we have delivered:

+•	127 training sessions were delivered

+•	328 local people participated in training and 96 Job Club sessions were delivered

+•	3600 local people dropped in to access our services, IT Suite and telephone facilities

-In terms of outcomes for the people and groups we care about, this project has P, Q and R. We know this because J, K and L.
+In terms of outcomes for the people and groups we care about, this project has

+•	Improved access to training and learning opportunities for local people

+•	Widened participation in learning for people who experience disadvantage

+•	Promoted digital inclusion for local people

+We know this because we conducted a short survey with 10% of people using the service.
+The feedback demonstrated that as a result of accessing the IT Suite and/or Training: 100% of local residents felt the facilities offered were excellent; 98% felt their skills and confidence had improved since accessing the service; 100% felt their use of IT would increase as a result of accessing the service and 80% felt they were more likely to progress to work, volunteering or further training as a result of accessing the service.

 ### Lessons learned

 Things that worked well:

-1. Text
-2. Text
-3. Text
+1. The initial installation of the new IT equipment ultimately led to the creation of a new partnership and the creation of our Click and Connect Learning Centre

+2. The IT suite enabled us to extend the range of training courses and services offered at the Base

+3. Having access to on-line job search services supported the delivery of our Job Club

 Things that we would do differently next time:

-1. Text
-2. Text
-3. Text
+1. Develop more robust systems to support project monitoring and evaluation

+2. During this period Toryglen Community Base had a very basic website and it was difficult to manage the content which impacted on our ability to market our range of services.
+This has now been rectified www.toryglencommunitybase.org

+3. We would improve our marketing by conducting door to door outreach services